Nithin3636/UMBC-DATA606-Capstone/docs/report.md

 #### Target/Label
-The primary target for the machine learning models in this project is the class.
+The primary target for the machine learning models in this project is the classes.

 #### Features/Predictors
 - Temperature